Shard theory for $g$-fans: Preliminaries

 Throughout the paper, let $A$ be a finite dimensional algebra over a field $k$.
 We denote by $\mod A$ the category of finitely generated right $A$-modules and by $\proj A$ the category of finitely generated projective $A$-modules.
 We denote by $\Db(\mod A)$ the bounded derived category of $\mod A$ and by $\Kb(\proj A)$ the bounded homotopy category of $\proj A$.
 For an object $X$, we denote by $|X|$ the number of non-isomorphic indecomposable direct summands of $X$.
 For a full subcategory $\Cc \subset \mod A$, $\Filt \Cc$ consists of the objects $M$ such that there exists a sequence $0 =M_0 \subset M_1 \subset \cdots \subset M_n=M$ with $M_i/M_{i-1} \in \add \Cc$.

 We recall the notion of torsion classes.

-\begin{defi} \begin{itemize} \item[(1)] A full subcategory of $\mod A$ is called a \emph{torsion class} (respectively, \emph{torsionfree class}) if it is closed under extensions and factor modules (respectively, submodules).
-A torsion class $\T$ (resp. torsionfree class $\F$) is called \emph{functorially finite} if there exists $M\in\mod A$ satisfying $\T=\Fac M$ (respectively, $\F=\Sub M$). \item[(2)] A full subcategory $\W$ of $\mod A$ is called a \emph{wide subcategory} if it is closed under kernels, cokernels, and extensions of $\mod A$.
+\begin{defi} \begin{itemize} \item[(1)] A full subcategory of $\mod A$ is called a \emph{torsion class} (respectively, \emph{torsion-free class}) if it is closed under extensions and factor modules (respectively, submodules).
+A torsion class $\T$ (resp. torsion-free class $\F$) is called \emph{functorially finite} if there exists $M\in\mod A$ satisfying $\T=\Fac M$ (respectively, $\F=\Sub M$). \item[(2)] A full subcategory $\W$ of $\mod A$ is called a \emph{wide subcategory} if it is closed under kernels, cokernels, and extensions of $\mod A$.

-\item[(3)] A wide subcategory $\W$ is called \emph{single} if $\W$ has only one simple object (i.e., $\W=\Filt(S)$, where $S$ is simple of $\W$).
+\item[(3)] A wide subcategory $\W$ is called \emph{single} if $\W$ has only one simple object (i.e., $\W=\Filt(S)$, where $S$ is the simple of $\W$).
 Moreover, a wide subcategory $\W$ is called \emph{functorially finite} if the smallest torsion class containing $\W$ is functorially finite.

 \end{itemize} \end{defi}